grappa-py/grappa/README.rst

 The Zen of grappa
 -----------------

+- Testing is about feedback: detailed, easy to understand, human-friendly is always better.
 - Frictionless testing: introducing self-declarative behavior testing patterns can make testing more fun for test writers and more enjoyable for test readers.
 - Expressivity is paramount: humans should easily understand what the code is doing.
 - Human time is expensive: any modern software should assist people to identify and understand errors easily.